 In this episode, we discuss…

-- Experiments must run direct-response content, which asks the target to do something.
+- Marketing experiments must run direct-response content, which asks the target to do something.
 This generates data for you to optimize.

 - Test creative and content on landing pages, banner ads, Google AdWords, native ads and email.